mvitez/thnets/README.md

 ```

 pymodel.net can be then loaded by thnets in the same way as Torch created model.net,
+just giving its directory, or also direct path to the file in this case.
-just giving its directory.
-This exporter has been created, because torch.save() saves
+This exporter has been created, because torch.save() saves python code that cannot
-python code that cannot be interpreted by thnets.
-Not all thnets supported layers have
+be interpreted by thnets.
+Not all thnets supported layers have been implemented,
-been implemented, yet, but all the networks present in torchvision at the time of this
-writing are supported.
+yet, but all the networks present in torchvision at the time of this writing are supported.

+### ONNX

+ONNX support has been tested with the networks in torchvision (pytorch) and the models in the
+ONNX repository.
+While all torchvision networks work (besides squeezenet, which is not exportable
+to ONNX), only resnet50 from the ONNX repository works, but this is only due to unimplemented
+layers like LRN.
+Other frameworks are still under test.
+If the passed path is a path to a file
+with the .pb, .proto or .onnx extension, the ONNX parser will be triggered. thnets has to be built
+with the ONNX=1 option.

 ### Tegra TX1 results: